Horseback riders on a quest for well-being

 Moral feelings:

-A gap between traditional horse riding and equestrian tourism
+A disconnect between traditional horseback riding and equestrian tourism

-Unlike equestrian tourism, traditional horse riding is a practice, a world unto itself, governed by numerous rules.
+Unlike equestrian tourism, traditional horseback riding is a practice—a world unto itself—governed by numerous rules.
 This is what Dominique and Alain highlighted with the following quote:

-"Once in Burgundy, we were hiking and we were keeping the horses at the Cluny stud farm, so in the evening we found ourselves (...) rubbing shoulders with an international show jumping competition and everything.
-We felt really stared at, looked down on as if we weren't part of the same world, when I wanted to tell them, our horses don't jump the bars that you jump, but what our horses have just done in a day, passing 50 meters from the TGV without moving an ear, sometimes passing under highways and through tunnels where the horse remains calm, your horses wouldn't do that."
+“Once in Burgundy, we were out on a trail ride and had stabled our horses at the Cluny stud farm, so that evening (…) we found ourselves right next to an international show jumping competition and everything.
+We really felt like we were being stared at, looked down on as if we weren’t part of the same world, when I wanted to tell them, ‘Our horses don’t jump the bars you jump, but what our horses have just done in a single day—passing 50 meters from the TGV without batting an ear, sometimes going under highways and through tunnels where the horse stays calm—your horses wouldn’t do that.’”

-The presence of these standards is particularly noticeable in large equestrian establishments.
-Smaller establishments manage to attract both competitive riders and equestrian tourists.
-What is different in the world of classical riding is that there are a lot of "show-offs," with many "wealthy" individuals who can afford to buy a €5,000 saddle, €300 sequined breeches, an €800 riding helmet with Swarovski diamonds, a €20,000 horse, etc. There is no need to have exorbitantly expensive equipment, as it has absolutely no impact on the performance of the rider or the horse.
-The traditional equestrian world is one that is constantly judging.
-Trail riding is a kind of escape from the norms of traditional riding.
+These standards are particularly evident in large equestrian facilities.
+Smaller facilities manage to attract both competitive riders and equestrian tourists.
+What sets the world of classical riding apart is that there’s a lot of“show-off” behavior; with many “well-off” people who can afford to buy a €5,000 saddle, €300 sequined breeches, an €800 riding helmet with Swarovski crystals, a €20,000 horse, and so on.
+There’s no point in having exorbitantly priced gear; it has absolutely no impact on the performance of the rider or the horse.
+The traditional equestrian world is one that’s constantly judging.
+Trail riding is a sort of escape from the norms of traditional horseback riding.

 A new approach to nature

-The results also include a sense of freedom when traveling.
-Traveling on horseback allows you to access more places, as Alain would say, explaining that horses have a certain " ability to cross terrain . " To this we can add what Grégory said:
+The results also highlight the sense of freedom that comes with travel.
+Traveling on horseback allows you to reach more places—as Alain would say, explaining that horses have a certain “ability to traverse terrain” —and to that we can add what Grégory said:

-"It allows you to access places that you certainly cannot reach by vehicle and that would take much longer to reach on foot."
+“It lets you reach places you probably couldn’t get to by car, and which would take much longer to reach on foot.”

-In some interviews, when asked about accessibility to wildlife, Fabienne, for example, explains that it is easier to approach animals on horseback.
-Nature is a source of motivation for equestrian tourism enthusiasts.
+In some interviews, when asked about access to wildlife—Fabienne, for example—explained that it is easier to approach animals on horseback.
+Nature is a source of motivation for equestrian tourists.

-Discovering new landscapes is one of the reasons for practicing yoga mentioned by all respondents.
-The geography of the location is important: forest, sea, mountains, plains...
-What often came up in these interviews were wide open spaces, followed by mountains/hilly areas and forests.
-Beyond these spaces, what dominates is the relationship with nature, the search to connect with it and benefit from the well-being it provides.
-This well-being translates into a different relationship with time and space for the practitioner.
+Discovering new landscapes is one of the reasons for practicing this activity mentioned by all respondents.
+The geography of the location matters: forest, sea, mountains, plains… What came up frequently in these interviews were wide-open spaces, followed by mountains or foothills and forests.
+Beyond these spaces, what stands out most is the connection to nature, the desire to connect with it and to benefit from the sense of well-being it provides.
+This sense of well-being translates into a different relationship with time and space for the rider.
 As Caroline points out, equestrian tourism allows her to

-"get away from society where everything is constantly changing."
+“to step away for a bit from a society where everything is constantly in motion.”

 Discovering other equestrian cultures, a certain open-mindedness

-Discovering other equestrian cultures reveals a certain open-mindedness about the world of horses.
+Discovering other equestrian cultures reveals a certain openness of mind regarding the world of horses.
 The way horses are treated varies from culture to culture:

-"There is respect for the horse, but the concept of respect is not quite the same as ours."
+“There is respect for the horse, but the concept of respect isn’t quite the same as ours.”

 (Gregory)